Shapes of Things

 "Shapes of Things" is a song by the English rock group the Yardbirds.
-With its Eastern-sounding, feedback-laden guitar solo and anti-war/pro-environmental lyrics, several music writers have identified it as the first popular psychedelic rock song.
-It is built on musical elements contributed by several group members in three different recording studios in the US and was the first Yardbirds' composition to become a record chart hit.
-When it was released as a single on 25 February 1966, the song reached number three in the UK and number eleven in the US.
+With its Eastern-sounding, feedback-laden guitar solo and environmentalist, antiwar lyrics, several music writers have identified it as the first popular psychedelic rock song.
+It is built on musical elements contributed by several group members in three different recording studios in the US, and was the first Yardbirds composition to become a chart hit; when released as a single on 25 February 1966, the song reached number three in the UK and number eleven in the US.

-The song features Jeff Beck's musical use of feedback, which he learned to control by finding the guitar's resonant points and bending the strings.
-Music writers have called his work groundbreaking and cited its influence on Paul McCartney and Jimi Hendrix.
+The song features Jeff Beck's musical use of feedback, which he learned to control by finding the guitar's resonant frequencies and bending the strings.
+Music writers have called his work on "Shapes of Things" groundbreaking, and cited its influence on the guitar playing of Paul McCartney and Jimi Hendrix.
 Several live Yardbirds recordings with Beck and later with Jimmy Page have been released.

-In 1968, Beck reworked it for the lead track on his debut album Truth.
-The new arrangement, along with other album tracks, has been described as a precursor of heavy metal.
-"Shapes of Things" is included in the Rock and Roll Hall of Fame's permanent exhibit of the "Songs That Shaped Rock and Roll" and several artists have recorded renditions of the song.
+In 1968, Beck reworked "Shapes of Things" as the lead track on his solo debut Truth.
+The new arrangement, along with other album tracks, has been described as a precursor to heavy metal.
+"Shapes of Things" is included in the Rock and Roll Hall of Fame's permanent exhibit of the "Songs That Shaped Rock and Roll", and several artists have recorded renditions of the song.